IjzerenHein/famous-flex/README.md

 For optimal performance, the layout function is only executed when:
 - A resize occurs
-- `setLayout` is called on the layout-controller
-- `setLayoutOptions` is called on the layout-controller
-- `setDirection` is called on the layout-controller
-- `setDataSource` is called on the layout-controller
+- An option is changed on the layout-controller
-- `reflowLayout` is called on the layout-controller
+- When the content is scrolled

 ## Datasource